Federal judge moves Oregon prisoners ahead of seniors on Covid-19 vaccination list - KION546

 The court ruled that prisoners should be treated as members of Phase 1A, Group 2, which includes people who live or work at residential care facilities, adult foster care, group homes for people with intellectual and developmental disabilities and similar congregate care sites, as well as hospice programs and mobile crisis care and related services.

-People who work at correctional facilities are also in that group, but inmates were farther down the list, in Phase 1B.
+People who work at correctional facilities are also in that group, but inmates had been farther down the list, in Phase 1B.

 The judge said that violated the inmates’ rights.